 6. Reduction in the bacterial count where Havan is performed.

-7. Sunrise and sunset are the times at which havan are performed offer maximum healing to atmosphere and humans.
+7. Sunrise and sunset are the times at which havan are performed offer maximum healing to the atmosphere and humans.

 9. Yagna’s ash as an effective fertilizer.

 10. Removal of foul odors from the surrounding atmosphere.

 Havans purify our body, give peace to the mind, and spiritual awakening to our soul and should be performed frequently.